Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Challenges

 In addition to the challenges of assessing the quality of the decision process and outcome, the inclusion of LLM-based components in the overall architecture comes with further challenges, e.g., because of the stochastic nature of such models.
 More research on establishing appropriate evaluation methods for LLM-based applications is still required, in particular when LLM agents are involved.
 Recent surveys on the evaluation of LLM agents, also with a focus on multi-turn conversations, can be found in~\cite{yehudai2025surveyevaluationllmbasedagents,guan2025evaluatingllmbasedagentsmultiturn}.
 However, these surveys again demonstrate a focus on offline experiments.

 For a comprehensive assessment of the quality of a group recommendation agent, studies with users should probably be the method of choice in most future research efforts, as only such studies can inform us reliably about main quality factors such as choice satisfaction or the perceived fairness and transparency of the decision process.
 Simulations may furthermore represent a viable complementary approach in various situations.
 In particular, approaches seem promising where the behaviors of individual group members are simulated with the help of LLM-based agents, and where each LLM-based agent has their own preferences, beliefs, social behavior, personality and negotiation strategy in the group conversation.
+Notably, the use of \emph{LLMs as user simulators} in conversational recommender systems has gained growing attention in recent years~\cite{Balog2023UserSimulation, Zhu20225ALLMbased, Zhang2025EvalAgent, Nolwenn2026UserSimCRS}.
+These approaches however are still in their infancy and may exhibit certain limitations or implement assumptions that lead to unrealistic behavior~\cite{kim-etal-2025-stop}.\footnote{A survey on the use of LLMs for general user simulation and a discussion of challenges can be found in~\cite{ni-etal-2026-survey}.}

-Furthermore, in addition to controlled experiments, other forms of research, e.g., based on \emph{observational} methods, can be applied to understand the effects of agent-support group recommendations, see, e.g.,~\cite{Gurkan2023ChatbotCata,Delic2016Observing}.
-Overall, given the rapid development of the capabilities of LLMs in recent years, our research methodologies must continuously evolve to enable comprehensive assessment of emerging LLM-based solutions and the group recommendation approaches envisaged in this essay.
+Furthermore, in addition to controlled experiments and simulations, other forms of research, e.g., based on \emph{observational} methods, can be applied to understand the effects of agent-support group recommendations, see, e.g.,~\cite{Gurkan2023ChatbotCata,Delic2016Observing}.
+Overall, given the rapid development of the capabilities of LLMs in recent years, our research methodologies must continuously evolve to enable comprehensive assessment of emerging LLM-based solutions and the group recommendation approaches envisioned in this essay.